- research themes

-With software generation the goal is to simplify software by automation and abstraction.
-Using the construction of domain-specific languages we improve quality of newly designed systems by carefully constructing automated but reconfigurable transformations from high-level domain concepts to high quality source code.
+With software generation, the goal is to simplify software by automation and abstraction.
+Using the construction of domain-specific languages we improve the quality of newly designed systems by carefully constructing automated but reconfigurable transformations from high-level domain concepts to high-quality source code.
 The questions are which domain specific languages should be defined, and how to implement them effectively.

 SWAT has a strong tradition in building and contributing to open source software.

 SWAT is heavily involved in the Master Software Engineering.
 This successful research master covers a big part of the SWEBOK.
 It is a collaboration between Universiteit van Amsterdam, Vrije Universiteit, CWI and Hogeschool van Amsterdam.